“Whether you think you can, or you think you can’t, you’re right.”

 Mind your mind.
 Mindfulness is paying attention to the present moment without judgment.
 Opening our awareness beyond the narrowness of negativity can help bring back more balance and positivity into the picture.

 The regular practice of mindfulness meditation has also been shown to affect the brain’s neuroplasticity, increasing gray matter in the hippocampus, an area of the brain important for learning, memory, and emotion, and reducing gray matter in the amygdala, an area of the brain associated with stress and anxiety.
-Take a look at these tips on mindfulness and meditation to get started.

 All I know is that I am fascinated by this topic and feel that some of this should be taught in school to even young students.